 That’s where awnings come in.
 Properly placed, these old-time solutions — low-tech common sense! — can reduce heat gain into your interior and reduce the need for air conditioning.
 I believe there is even a science to placement of the awning canopy, in that you want to block sunlight from penetrating windows in the summer and maximize it in the winter (passive solar gain).
+Talk with your pro about this!

 Here is what a 1994 Department of Energy study had to say about the efficacy of window awnings to conserve energy [link now broken]: